Business Economics Career Center

 Below are links to profiles of some of our members, who work in diverse fields in organizations around the world.
 Find out how they got started in their careers, and check out some of the other features of the website that can help you in your career.

 Profiles of people who use economics in their work

 Salary Survey Highlights

-- The majority of survey respondents indicated that they received additional gross compensation in additional to their base salary.
-Of those that did, the median amount of such compensation was $25,000.
+Nearly two-thirds of survey respondents indicated that they received additional gross compensation in addition to their base salary.
+Of those who did, the median additional compensation was $29,521.

 Visit the NABE Job center at